Rock Davis: Family background and early life

 Davistown is named after the Davis family.
 It is where the various family shipbuilding businesses had their origin, and where Rock Davis's elder brother George Davis and his wife Jane were for many years storekeepers and butchers.
 Rock and two other Davis shipwright brothers built their first vessel, together, around 1854.
 In 1858, Rock set up in business for himself, building wooden-hulled vessels.

 Thomas Davis later had a shipyard, at Terrigal Haven, in the lee of Broken Head.
-Thomas was the builder of the stern-wheel paddle steamer, General Gordon.
-She was built for the tourist trade but is most remembered as the ferry that connected the two railways on either side of the Hawkesbury River, before and during the construction of the first Hawkesbury River railway bridge.
+The first ship he built there was a brig, Amy, in 1872.
+His yard built the stern-wheel paddle steamer, General Gordon.
+She was built for the tourist trade, but is most remembered as the ferry that connected the two railways on either side of the Hawkesbury River, before and during the construction of the first Hawkesbury River railway bridge.
 Benjamin Davis had a shipyard at Bensville, which is named after him.
 Edward (Ned) Davis eventually left the Brisbane Water area, and set up a sawmilling and shipbuilding business, on the Nambucca River, near Nambucca Heads, on the Mid North Coast.
 Between them, the four Davis brothers and their families operated a total of eight shipyards and made over 300 wooden vessels up to 1913.